bolonobolo/bolonobolo.github.io/_posts/2020-10-02-sharing-is-scaring.md

 The most of the code is working pretty well as we saw, but the payload extraction has to be changed because now reenz0h asked to open the payload from a directory on the fiule system, we choosed a network sherd folder, so take a look closer to the payload memory loading and analyze what we have to change.

 ## the Payload
-In the previous posts we alredy prepared and encrypted payload that was implemneted as a resource or hidden behind an image, so there isn't much work here.
+In the previous posts we already prepared and encrypted the payload that was implemented as a resource or hidden behind an image, so there isn't much work here.
 The AES256 encrypted payload is the same used in the last post so a simple Win64 reverse shell

-Let's check thje payload with ```xxd```
+Let's check the payload with ```xxd```
 ```bash
 xxd -g1 payload_enc
 00000000: 4d 37 18 fc 9d 9a ac 18 47 a6 fc 63 96 fc df 01  M7......G..c....